bjssacademy/advanced-tdd/chapter04/chapter04.md

 }
 ```

-we save that in our project root directory and call it `main_test.go`.
+We save that in our project root directory and call it `main_test.go`.

 We then run all the tests with the command line